 MIKE BROOKES is an award winning artist, director and designer.
 Working internationally.

-He co-founded the performance collective Pearson/Brookes with theatre-maker and academic Mike Pearson in 1997, their work together being generally perceived to have pioneered located, mediated and multi-site performance practices - producing a range of notable and influential works including: 'Dead men's shoes' , 'The first five miles' , 'The man who ate his boot' , 'Body of evidence' , 'Works of progress' , 'But it will turn out wrong' , 'Like a pelican in the wilderness' , 'Carrying Lyn' , 'Polis' , 'Metropolitan motions' ,' Rain dogs' , 'Who are you looking at' , 'There's someone in the house' , 'Saints' ,'Welsh landscapes' , and 'Something happening / Something happening nearby' .
-In 2010 they collaborated on their award winning theatre work 'The Persians’, located within the landscape of a Ministry of Defence training range in the Brecon Beacons, commissioned for the inaugural season of National Theatre Wales.
-In 2012 they co-creating their acclaimed large-scale theatre work 'Coriolan/us' , commissioned jointly by the Royal Shakespeare Company and National Theatre Wales, for the 2012 Cultural Olympiad.
-Most recently realising 'ILIAD' – their eight hour verbatim staging of the entirety of Christopher Logue's epic poem 'War Music', derived from Homer's account of the last weeks of the Trojan War.
+He co-founded the performance collective Pearson/Brookes with theatre-maker and academic Mike Pearson in 1997, their work together being generally perceived to have pioneered located, intermedial and multi-site performance practices - producing a range of notable and influential works including: 'The first five miles' , 'Body of evidence' , 'Carrying Lyn' , 'Polis' , ‘Rain dogs' and ‘Who are you looking at' .
+Their later large-scale works including the award winning theatre work 'The Persians’, located within the landscape of a Ministry of Defence training range in the Brecon Beacons, commissioned for the inaugural season of National Theatre Wales; 'Coriolan/us' , commissioned jointly by the Royal Shakespeare Company and National Theatre Wales, for the 2012 Cultural Olympiad; and 'ILIAD' – their acclaimed marathon eleven-hour verbatim staging of the entirety of Christopher Logue's epic poem 'War Music', derived from Homer's account of the last weeks of the Trojan War.